Brazilian Babe Suzy Cortez Drops Jaws In Sheer White Lingerie For Scandalous New Photo

 She completed the outfit with a sexy feather boa that she was draped over her shoulder.
 The model added several accessories to the scandalous outfit, including a pair of circular silver earrings and a diamond necklace.
 Miss BumBum World 2019 styled her dark locks in a tousled style that fell on her shoulders and over her boa.

-Cortez also wore a stunning application of makeup, which seemed to include defined brows, shimmery highlighter, and matte lipstick.
+Cortez also wore a stunning application of makeup, which included defined brows, shimmery highlighter, and matte lipstick.
 The photo has proven to be a hit with fans, racking up over 11,000 likes and 140-plus comments in seven hours.

 “Wow, you’re so gorgeous,” one fan raved.